fuel-infrastructure/sp1-fuelstream/README.md

 cargo prove build --docker --tag v3.0.0 --elf-name fuelstreamx-elf
 ```

-To build:
+To build operator:

 ```sh
 docker build -t sp1-fuelstreamx-operator  .
 ```

-To run use the following command.
-This always the container to be restarted every `x` minutes regardless
+To run the operator use the following command.
+This always the container to be restarted every `x`
-of the exit code:
+minutes regardless of the exit code:

 ```
 docker run --restart=always -e RUST_LOG=info -e TIME_TO_SLEEP_IN_MINUTES=30 sp1-fuelstreamx-operator